-- Water in storage: Volumes in the storages (Hume, Dartmouth, Menindee and Lake Victoria) as of 30/6/2025. - Reserve held behind Snowy, water in transit and trades: include snowy scheme contributions, drought reserve held in snowy, water in transit, and trades. - Budgeted inflows: NSW's budget of future inflows into the River Murray System based on assumed extremely dry future conditions.
-This includes Snowy Hydro's guaranteed inflows for the water year and Murrumbidgee end of system flows plus new inflow to the dam including recession. - IVT: Total tributary system water bought by Murray system users that is yet to be delivered.
-IVT balance is 6 GL as of 30/6/2025. - Evaporation: Water set aside for evaporation for the remainder of the year.
+- Water in storage: Volumes in the storages (Hume, Dartmouth, Menindee and Lake Victoria) as of 31/7/2025. - Reserve held behind Snowy, water in transit and trades: include snowy scheme contributions, drought reserve held in snowy, water in transit, and trades. - Budgeted inflows: NSW's budget of future inflows is based on minimum inflow observed pre-2004.
+The future inflow also includes Snowy Hydro's guaranteed inflows for the remaining water year, plus Murrumbidgee end of system flows, plus any inflow recession known to date. - Inter-valley trade (IVT): Total tributary system water bought by Murray system users that is yet to be delivered.
+IVT balance is 10 GL as of 31/7/2025. - Evaporation: Water set aside for evaporation for the remainder of the year.
 Generally, reduces as the year progresses. - River losses upstream of SA: Water budgeted for transmission losses from the River Murray system upstream of the South Australian border for the remainder of the year.
 Generally, reduces as the water year progresses. - SA non-dilution entitlement: Water to supply South Australia's entitlement flow, as required under the Murray-Darling Basin (MDB) Agreement.
 Generally, reduces as water year progresses. - SA dilution flow: Water to provide South Australia's dilution and conveyance component of flow, as required under the MDB Agreement.
 Reduces as the year progresses.
-Note, may include the Additional Dilution Flow (ADF) when triggered. - MDB Agreement required reserves: Includes conveyance reserve and minimum reserve to be set aside for use in the next water year, as required by the MDB Agreement in clause 102D and 103, respectively. - Other commitments: includes Menindee commitments plus other trade adjustments. - Water available for allocation: NSW's bulk share of the resource that can be assigned to NSW Murray entitlement holders based on the Water Sharing Plan.
+Note, may include the Additional Dilution Flow (ADF) when triggered. - MDB Agreement required reserves: Includes conveyance reserve and minimum reserve to be set aside for use in the next water year, as required by the MDB Agreement in clause 102D and 103, respectively. - Other commitments: includes Menindee commitments plus usage and other trade adjustments. - Water available for allocation: NSW's bulk share of the resource that can be assigned to NSW Murray entitlement holders based on the Water Sharing Plan.
 Allocation of this volume is provided in the above table and pie chart.